May. 01, 2022

 Octreotide.
 This is a long-acting analogue of somatostatin used to treat carcinoid tumors, vasoactive intestinal peptide-secreting tumors, and certain pituitary adenomas.
 It can cause headaches, dizziness, and rarely seizures.

 Tamoxifen.
 This is a selective estrogen receptor modulator antiestrogen used to treat estrogen receptor-positive breast cancer.
 It can produce retinopathy, encephalopathy, and ataxia, especially when used in high doses (47).
 Tamoxifen-related toxicities include irritability, confusion, and ocular toxicities (14).
-Cognitive adverse effects have been reported in patients treated with tamoxifen (234).
+Cognitive adverse effects have been reported (237).

 Toremifene citrate.
 Toremifene citrate is an antiestrogen used to treat breast cancer.
 Neurologic complications are uncommon but patients may experience dizziness, depression, tremor, blurred vision, and ataxia (82).

 Alpha interferon.
-This is less frequently used therapeutically in a number of cancers including hairy cell leukemia, Kaposi sarcoma, melanoma, and myeloma.
-Systemic toxicities include flulike symptoms and myelosuppression.
+This is occasionally used in a number of cancers including hairy cell leukemia, Kaposi sarcoma, melanoma, and myeloma.
+Systemic toxicities include flu-like symptoms and myelosuppression.
 Flu-like symptoms tend to be worse at the onset of therapy and usually improve with time.
 Neurotoxicity tends to be dose-related.
 It is generally mild when low doses of alpha-interferon are used as adjuvant therapy in patients with malignant melanoma (32).
-At higher doses, alpha-interferon can cause headaches, confusion, lethargy, hallucinations, and seizures (216; 164; 165).
-These are usually reversible, but occasionally a permanent dementia or a persistent vegetative state may result (164; 165).
-Rarely, alpha interferon has been associated with oculomotor palsy, sensorimotor neuropathy (223), myasthenia gravis (22), brachial plexopathy, and polyradiculopathy (48).
+At higher doses, alpha-interferon can cause headaches, confusion, lethargy, hallucinations, and seizures (219; 167; 168).
+These are usually reversible, but occasionally a permanent dementia or a persistent vegetative state may result (167; 168).
+Rarely, alpha interferon has been associated with oculomotor palsy, sensorimotor neuropathy (226), myasthenia gravis (22), brachial plexopathy, and polyradiculopathy (48).

-Interleukin-2.
+Interleukin-2 (IL-2).
 IL-2 has been used alone and in combination with lymphokine-activated killer cells and tumor-infiltrating lymphocytes in the treatment of a number of cancers, especially renal cell carcinoma and melanoma.
 Neuropsychiatric complications occur in 30% to 50% of patients (49).
 These include cognitive changes, delusions, hallucinations, and depression.
-In addition, there have been reports of transient focal neurologic deficits (15), acute leukoencephalopathy, carpal tunnel syndrome, and brachial neuritis (150).
-Administration of interleukin-2 directly into the tumor bed for the treatment of gliomas can cause significant cerebral edema (12).
+In addition, there have been reports of transient focal neurologic deficits (15), acute leukoencephalopathy, carpal tunnel syndrome, and brachial neuritis (152).
+Administration of IL-2 directly into the tumor bed for the treatment of gliomas can cause significant cerebral edema (12).

-One case of grade 5 neurotoxicity has been reported in a patient treated with interleukin-2 in combination with granulocyte-macrophage-colony stimulating factor.
-This patient experienced a fatal cerebral hemorrhage associated with thrombocytopenia, leading the authors to recommend extreme caution in using these agents together (113).
+One case of grade 5 neurotoxicity has been reported in a patient treated with IL-2 in combination with granulocyte-macrophage-colony stimulating factor.
+This patient experienced a fatal cerebral hemorrhage associated with thrombocytopenia, leading the authors to recommend extreme caution in using these agents together (115).

 Erythropoietin.
 This is used to stimulate red cell production.
 Some patients may experience fatigue, dizziness, and paresthesias, but serious neurologic complications have not been described.
 With long-term administration, erythropoietin has rarely been associated with hypertensive encephalopathy and seizures.